RevolutionAnalytics/quickcheck/docs/tutorial.md

 [15]  110.097
 ```

 generates some random double vector.
-The next expression does the same but with an expectation equal to 100
+The next expression does the same but with expectation 100 and standard deviation 20

 ```r